MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/update-the-package-rollout-percentage-for-a-flight-submission.md

 ---
 author: mcleanbyron
 description: Use this method in the Windows Store submission API to update the package rollout percentage for a package flight submission.
-title: Update the package rollout percentage for a package flight submission using the Windows Store submission API ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Update the rollout percentage for a flight submission ms.author: mcleans ms.date: 02/08/2017 ms.topic: article